finnchristoffer/MovieDB-iOS-Modular/README.md

 - Top now playing movie

 ### Search
-- Search anime by title using English
+- Search movie by title using English

 ### Favorite
 - List of movie added to favorite